-Manipal University, Jaipur has constituted Centre for Internal Quality Assurance (CIQA), which will assist Director, Directorate of Online Education to conduct periodic review and assessments and assist the Directorate to implement necessary quality measures and effectiveness in programme delivery.
-CIQA is constantly involved in reviewing all materials prepared by DOE, including syllabus, SLMs and e-learning content.
+Manipal University Jaipur has constituted Centre for Internal Quality Assurance (CIQA), which will assist Director, Centre for Distance and Online Education to conduct periodic review and assessments and assist the Directorate to implement necessary quality measures and effectiveness in programme delivery.
+CIQA is constantly involved in reviewing all materials prepared by CDOE, including syllabus, SLMs and e-learning content.
 CIQA will be involved in conducting studies to measure effectiveness of methods adopted for learning.
 As we proceed further, CIQA will involve in benchmarking quality of academic delivery, and perform various analyses, and guide all stakeholders towards upgrading quality constantly.